 This Gluten-free White Chocolate Dipped Oatmeal Gingerbread Cookies recipe is sponsored by In The Raw.
 As always, all thoughts are my own.
 Thank you so much for supporting brands that make The Fit Peach possible!

-Soft and chewy gluten-free oatmeal gingerbread cookies dipped in a decadent white chocolate.
 I don't think is can get more festive than this!
 These cookies are soft-baked with crispy edges and a fluffy middle and little hints of gingerbread throughout.
-Paired with a creamy white chocolate, these cookies have Santa's name all over them!
 Made with wholesome ingredients like In The Raw's Agave Nectar which provides a deep and rich caramel-like sweetness.

 Gluten-free Gingerbread Oatmeal Cookies Dipped in White Chocolate